paradisetechsoftsolutions/Kubernetes_setup/README.md

 ## Install Kubernetes

 The following steps have to be executed on both the master and node machines.
-Let’s call the the master as ‘kmaster‘ and node as ‘knode‘. </br>
+Let’s call the the master as <strong>‘kmaster‘</strong> and node as <strong>‘knode‘</strong>. </br>
 <ol>
 <li><strong>Change to root:</strong></li>
-Because, the following set of commands need to be executed with ‘sudo’ permissions.</br>
+Because, the following set of commands need to be executed with <strong>‘sudo’</strong> permissions.</br>
 <strong>
 $ sudo su</br>
 # apt-get update</br>